carden24/Bioinformatics_scripts/Mohn_Lab_Computational_research_best_practices.md

     - Avoid long lines of codes, separate in multiple lines for clarity
     - Use meaningful file names and the correct extension (.r no, .R yes)
     - Surround these binary operators with whitespaces (=, ==, >=,<., ect )
-    - Use spaces always after a come, never before a comma
+    - Use spaces always after a comma, never before a comma
 2. Do not reinvent the wheel
     - Check if others have come with a solution to your problem
 3. Use standard packages instead of obscures ones, they are more likely to be tested and maintained
 4. Make incremental changes
     - When writing long codes, divide the task in smaller parts that can be performed by custom functions.
-Create these functions and , create and test them.
-It will make the whole process easier to debug.
+Create these functions and test them individually.
+It will make the whole process easier to debug
 5. Plan for mistakes
     - Use assertion functions, and internal tests.
 Do not expect the user to give you the right input
     - Test your scripts with example data, and try to include positive and negative standards.
-Save the test files.
+Save the test files
 6. Optimize software only after it works correctly
-7. Document design and purpose, not mechanics.
+7. Document design and purpose, not mechanics
 8. Backup your data
-a.
-At minimum your raw data and the scripts used to generate the analysis results.
+    - Store at minimum your raw data and the scripts used to generate the analysis results

 **Recommended style guidelines**